 Ymor – Apparently the greatest thief in Ankh-Morpork.

 Stren Withel – The second greatest thief in Ankh-Morpork.
 I hope he tries harder.
 A lieutenant of Ymor.

 Gorrin the Cat – Cat may imply that Gorrin is a cat burglar.
 He is a subordinate of Ymor.

 Broadman – The manager of the Broken Drum, a tavern in Ankh-Morpork.

 Luggage, The – A mysterious box made of sapient pearwood that ambles about on hundreds of tiny feet.
 It arrived in Ankh-Morpork with Twoflower.

-Death – An anthrpomorphic character comprised of a skeleton, covered in a black robe, and holding a scythe.
-He communicates in CAPTIAL LETTERS.
+Death – An anthrpomorphic personification comprised of a skeleton, covered in a black robe, and holding a scythe (or a sword, for kings).
+He communicates in CAPTIAL LETTERS without the quotation marks.